-We are pleased to announce that the Club has recently obtained funding for the purchase of an automated external defibrillator (AED).
+We are pleased to announce that the Club has recently obtained funding from the Community Foundation for Calderdale (CFFC) for the purchase of an automated external defibrillator (AED).
 The unit will be installed in the clubhouse and will provide immediate treatment for anyone suffering a cardiac arrest.

 An AED is a portable device that checks heart rhythm and uses an electric shock to try to restore normal operation.
 Recent data has shown that people suffering a cardiac arrest have a much greater chance of survival when a defibrillator is used compared to those treated with CPR only.
 Early intervention is vital with those treated in the first few minutes having the best survival rates.